An Exclusive Look at How World-Class Wine is Made

 But what makes a truly exceptional wine?
-Before our busiest season of the year began, we sat down with Director of Winemaking Nate Weis to dive into behind-the-scenes harvest decisions that impact wine quality.
+Before our busiest season of the year begins, we asked our winemaker, Nate Weis, to dive into behind-the-scenes harvest decisions that impact wine quality.
 Our biggest take-away?
 It’s impossible to talk about harvest in a vacuum.
 Stand-out wines are the product of countless practices, choices and commitments made both during harvest and throughout the year – in the vineyard, at the winery, and over many a handshake.

 Read on for our exclusive look with Nate at how world-class wine is made.

 - The other 10 months of the year.
 Nate and his team visit every Silver Oak estate vineyard multiple times all year long.
 Having a long-term view allows for timely decisions about irrigation, fertilization, pruning and beyond.
 Plus, when winemaking and viticulture work closely together everyone is focused on the end product: wine (not grapes).

 - Long-term grower relationships.
 While our number of estate vineyards is growing, we also source fruit from long-standing growers – many of whom have been working with Silver Oak for 15-20 years or more.
 “The longevity is astounding,” Nate shares.
 “We know each other so well that we can easily work towards united goals with every vintage.”